codingwithsasquatch/serverless_ninjas_workshop/4-Functions_Lab/readme.md

     ![Create Event Hub](images/create_event_hub.png "Create Event Hub")

-1. When the deployment finshes, we need to create the event hub in the event hub namespace.
+1. When the deployment finishes, we need to create the event hub in the event hub namespace.
 Click on the "go to resource" button of the deployment notification

     ![Go to Event Hub](images/goto_event_hub.png "Go to Event Hub")